aibrite/jdash-docs/src/client/dashlet-development.md

 # Dashlet Development

 ## About dashlets
-In Jdash, *Dashlet* means a custom element which consists of Html dom elements and optional business layer.
+In JDash, *Dashlet* means a custom element which consists of Html dom elements and optional business layer.

-Jdash includes component based custom element development framework.
+JDash includes component based custom element development framework.
 This framework allows you to develop and register custom elements easily.

 ## Defining dashlets